chat-cli/chat-cli/README.md

 With the `image` command you can generate images with any supported Foundation Model.
 Simply follow the syntax below:

-    $./bin/chat-cli image "Generate an image of a cat eating cereal"
+    $ chat-cli image "Generate an image of a cat eating cereal"

 You can specify the model with the `--model-id` flag set to model's full model id or family name.
 You can also specify an output filename with the `--filename` flag.